Usbac/borealis/docs/en/operators.md

 ## Precedence

 The precedence of an operator specifies how "tightly" it binds two expressions together.
-Since parentheses have the highest precedence they can be used to force precedence over others operators.
+Parentheses have the highest precedence, so they can be used to force precedence over others operators.

 ```borealis
 2 + 5 * 4